areaDetector/ADBinaries/hdf5Support/README.md

 The szip and zlib compression libraries were built from sources as part of the HDF5 library build.

+This version of ADBinaies include both a static and a shared (dynamic/DLL) build of the HDF5 libraries.
+The library names do not conflict so both the libraries of both builds are installed into lib/<T_A>/.
+The include files (H5pubconf.h) has been modified to support both builds.
+If using the dynamic/shared build the user must define the pre-processor variable H5_BUILT_AS_DYNAMIC_LIB.

 Shared build on Windows x64
 ---------------------------